Wang Guangyi: Reception

-Wang Guangyi, like others such as Fang Lijun, has become a millionaire, one of China's nouveau riches.
+Wang, like others such as Fang Lijun, has become a millionaire, one of China's nouveau riches.
 Such painters, with their large studios and expensive houses and cars, are in China called bopu dashi or "pop masters".
-Wang Guangyi's successful career and fast growing wealth have drawn criticism.
+Wang’s successful career and fast growing wealth have drawn criticism.
 Some have questioned his artistic value, along with the price of his works.
 Some critics claim that Wang "has lost his artistic ingenuity, gives in to the market, and has also become dependent on repeating his already successful works".

 Solo exhibitions

 Wang Guangyi has had a number of solo exhibitions, including: